Acknowhow/20008-kekstagram/project.md

 *IMPORTANT! commands should be separated in such a way so that they can be formatted and colorized separately.
 After all manipulations are done, they can be passed into execute module

+## name convention

+write name convention in one document, for now just comment in files

+all case insensitive
+– [dsc] `description`

+– [auth] `author`